 “Large Spark-Ignition Engine” or “LSI Engine” means any engine that produces a gross horsepower of 25 horsepower or greater (greater than 19 kilowatts for 2005 and later model years) or is designed (e.g., through fueling, engine calibrations, valve timing, engine speed modifications, etc.) to produce 25 horsepower or greater (greater than 19 kilowatts for 2005 and later model years).
 The engine’s operating characteristics are significantly similar to the theoretical Otto combustion cycle with the engine’s primary means of controlling power output being to limit the amount of air that is throttled into the combustion chamber of the engine.
-All engines and equipment that fall within the scope of the preemption of Section 209(e)(1)(A) of the Federal Clean Air Act, as amended, and as defined by regulation of the United States Environmental Protection Agency (U.S. EPA), are specifically excluded from this category.
+All engines and equipment that fall within the scope of the preemption of Section 209(e)(1)(A) of the Federal Clean Air Act, and as defined by regulation of the United States Environmental Protection Agency (U.S. EPA), are specifically excluded from this category.

 “Large Spark-Ignition Forklift” or “LSI Forklift” means a Forklift that is powered by an LSI Engine.